firefart/its-a-trap/README.md

 # its-a-trap

-Simple golang webserver that listens for basic auth requests and sends a notification when a user enters a password.
+Simple golang webserver that listens for basic auth or post requests and sends a notification when a user enters a password.

-Alternatively you can add your custom templates and post the `username` and `password` parameter to `/login`.
+You need to add your custom templates and post the `username` and `password` parameter to `/login` when using the post mode.

 ## Folder Layout